jmankoff/interaction/assignments/accessibility.md

 Tasks:
 - Repair accessibility issues you identified in part 1

-Once you identify an accessibility issue in the example app, please repair it by modifying code or xml layout file.
+For each issue that you identified in the app, please repair it by modifying code or xml layout file.
 For example: To repair "Item Label" error above, we can either

 - In layout editor, add "broccoli in a black bowl" as contentDescription property
 - In code, call method imageView.setContentDescription("broccoli in a black bowl")